 “It’s quite different to return to school after working for 10 years – you have a much better understanding of business theory and its real-life impacts,” Elaine said.

-When I first arrived in Australia two years ago, I didn’t know anyone here.
+When I first arrived in Australia, I didn’t know anyone here.
 Through the journey of studying the MBAi, it not only mentally prepared me to start my own business, it also introduced me to my mentors, friends, and the local business community.